jbexta/AgentPilot/README.md

 ### 🔠 Blocks
-Manage a collection of nestable blocks available to use in any workflow, allowing reusability and consistency across multiple agents.<br>
+Manage a collection of nestable blocks available to use in any workflow, allowing reusability and consistency across multiple workflows.<br>
+Blocks can be workflows themselves, which work seamlessly with chat workflows.<br>
 You can use blocks in text by using the block name in curly braces, e.g. `{block-name}`.

+Block types:
 - **Text** - A simple text block that can nest other blocks.
 - **Code** - A code block that is executed and gets the output.
 - **Prompt** - A prompt block that gets an LLM response.